LLNL/ExaCA/README.md

 ```
 ./build/install/bin/grain_analysis analysis/examples/AnalyzeDirS.txt
 ```
 Note that the path to the files needed for analysis, e.g. `TestProblemDirS.vtk` and `TestProblemDirS.log`, are configurable inputs within the analysis input file, and not provided on the command line as with JSON formatting of log and analysis files.
+More information about running the analysis executable and the grain structure stats collected during the run is located in `analysis/README.md`

+The analysis executable, in addition to outputting grain statistics, can also output files that can be further post-processing in Matlab using the MTEX toolbox to generate pole figures, inverse pole figures, and inverse pole figure-colored cross-sections.
+More details on this are provided in `analysis/README.md`

 ## Citing ExaCA